clairechung/clairechung/README.md

 Hi there!
 I'm a passionate software engineer in New York, <br> dedicated to crafting innovative solutions and creating robust applications. <br>
-My journey in the tech world is a blend of creativity, problem-solving, and a relentless pursuit of learning.
+My tech journey mixes creativity, problem-solving, and a passion for continuous learning.

 ### What I Bring to the Table
 ✨ A passion for problem-solving and building intuitive solutions.<br>
-✨ Proficiency in Python, TypeScript, C#, and a myriad of tech stacks.<br>
+✨ Expertise in Python, TypeScript and various modern technology stacks.<br>
 ✨ A collaborative mindset and an enthusiastic team player.

 ### Projects Highlights
-👩‍💻 *coming soon*
+🚀 *coming soon*
 <br>
-<sub align="center">Note that many of my projects are currently private.</sub>
+<sub align="center">Note that many of my projects are currently private</sub>

 </div>